dafp-link/my-earthquakes-feed-test/README.md

 Download the app here: https://build.phonegap.com/apps/1280810

-GitHub link to the repository: https://github.com/dagmarford/my-earthquakes-feed-test
+GitHub link to this repository: https://github.com/dagmarford/my-earthquakes-feed-test

 HOW IT WORKS ----------------------------